loganbwu/PhD/documents/HREA Project Description.md

 - Linelist of all confirmed Victorian COVID-19 cases, including:
   - Case number
-  - Calculated onset date
-  - Residential address (with opportunity to obfuscate)
+  - Residential address (with opportunity to obfuscate by hashing: e.g., everyone at '1 Main Street' is assigned to 'Address A' instead)
-  - Coordinates (either at address or aggregated, e.g. at SA1)
+  - Coordinates (either at address or aggregated, e.g. at SA1.
+Address is preferred but SA1 centroid may make approval easier.
+I can provide code to Data Provision.)
   - Genomic cluster
-  - Basic demographic information (e.g. age, date notified)
+  - Medical information (e.g. age, calculated onset date, date notified, date symptomatic, date isolated where available)
-  - Any connected outbreaks (in separate table)

 - Case links
   - Source and target case numbers